 This was an interesting couple of weeks for vitamin D. First we had a negative headline suggesting that the third of men and just under half of women who take vitamin D supplements in Britain are wasting their time.
 Then, in the same newspaper, headlines claimed that ‘Britons are not getting enough vitamin D from sunlight, putting us at risk of deadly ailments’.

 So what is the truth?
 Do you need a supplement or not?
 The answer is, of course, an unequivocal ‘Yes’.
-And it’s not just me saying that, it’s the Scientific Advisory Committee on Nutrition (SACN).
-Although you can make some vitamin D in your skin on exposure to sunlight, this only occurs when the UV index is at least 3 – something which at at UK latitudes only occurs during Spring and Summer, and then only on sunny days.
+And it’s not just me saying that, it’s the Scientific Advisory Committee on Nutrition (SACN) and Public Health England.
+Although you can make some vitamin D in your skin on exposure to sunlight, this only occurs when the UV index is at least 3 – something which at UK latitudes only occurs during Spring and Summer, and then only on sunny days.

 Vitamin D and sunshine